CICDamen/dutch-bottle-collect-checker/README.md

 - Role-based permissions with `supermarket_admin` user metadata
 - All admin functions include proper authorization checks
 - Database functions use `SECURITY DEFINER` with access control

+## License

+This project is licensed under a **Non-Commercial Use License**.

+**Permitted Uses:**
+- ✅ Personal use and learning
+- ✅ Educational purposes
+- ✅ Open source contributions
+- ✅ Research and development

+**Prohibited Uses:**
+- ❌ Commercial use by third parties
+- ❌ Redistribution for profit
+- ❌ Integration into commercial products without permission
+- ❌ Selling or licensing derivatives

+For commercial licensing inquiries, please contact the repository owner.

 ## Support